 For Young People The young people and families with young children are important members of our congregation; they are in a real sense the future of the church.

-Other activities for young people include: – Minnows Toddlers’ Group every Monday morning (except Bank holiday) 10am to 11.30 in Wilmcote village hall.
+Activities for young people include: – Minnows Toddlers’ Group every Monday morning (except Bank holiday) 10am to 11.30 in Wilmcote village hall.
 Organised by the churches of St Andrews, Wilmcote and St John the Baptist, Aston Cantlow (see further details below). – ‘Messy Church’ on Good Friday.

 Home groups These small groups meet in people’s homes in various parts of the community, on different days of the week both in the day and in the evening.
 Groups normally range from 6 to 10 people.
 Meeting in one’s home creates a relaxed atmosphere where people can genuinely get to know one another while studying the Bible together.